Using the Virtual Filesystem

 Manage Drive Space With Storage Sense

-Microsoft provides a mechanism called Storage Sense which can automatically free up drive space for applications that use VFS.
-This is done by turning files that were set to be locally available back to cloud-based content, which are placeholder files on the local drive, requiring no space.
+Microsoft provides a mechanism called Storage Sense that can automatically free up disk space for applications that use VFS.
+This is done by converting files that were set to be locally available back to cloud-based content that is placeholder files on the local drive, which takes up no space.

-You can enable or disable Storage Sense via Windows Settings System Storage Storage:
+1. Enable or disable Storage Sense via Windows Settings System Storage Configure Storage Sense or run it now: